Scared and hopeless with herpes

 Dear Hopeless in NY,

-Your worries about transmission are understandable.
-Sexual contact poses a risk for transmitting herpes from the time the first symptoms of itching, tingling, or other skin sensations are noticeable, until the area is completely healed.
-Sexual contact during times when no symptoms are present (asymptomatic) is less likely to cause infection.
-However, people tend to have sex more often when they have no sores, which can increase the risk of transmission.
+It’s understandable to be worried about transmission to partners.
+Sexual contact poses a significant risk for transmitting herpes from the time the first symptoms of itching, tingling, or other skin sensations are noticeable, until the area is completely healed.
+Even in the absence of any detectable symptoms, the virus can become active and transmitted during a period of viral shedding, or asymptomatic shedding.
+During this time, the virus travels along the nerves and becomes present at the surface of the skin and mucous membrane sites.
+The good news is that sexual contact during periods when no symptoms are present is less likely to cause infection; some caution is warranted since people tend to have sex more often when they have no sores, which can increase the risk of transmission.
+Using a condom or dam during these periods can mitigate this risk.